 - Push stream

 - Defines a stream that sends data to a specific destination for storing, monitoring, and analytical purposes.
 See Destination.

-- The endpoint where a data stream sends log data.
-You can only select
+- The endpoint where a stream sends log data.
+You can only select one

 - Amazon S3